Why a power conditioner is a must have for music studios

 “The other side of the coin is protection for yourself and your gear, against a whole host of potential power hazards—everything from a lightning strike to a random 3000v spike in the network.
 Furman units are a great insurance policy in that regard.”

 Hearing Jeff put it in such simple terms is something of a revelation to someone like me who has always eschewed the sparkier elements of audio theory.
 The longer we talk the more it becomes apparent that it’s not only pro audio boffins, commercial integrators and studio types who can reap the benefits and peace of mind that comes from good, clean power.
-These days, we are seeing more and more guitarists turning to power conditioners to cure their tonal woes or protect their precious touring rigs.
+These days, we are seeing more and more guitarists turning to a power conditioner to cure their tonal woes or protect their precious touring rigs.

 “Guitarists are particularly vulnerable to dirty power as they are constantly adding gain devices and additional power supplies into the equation,” Mackenzie elaborates.